 The childminder has a good understanding regarding safeguarding procedures to ensure that children's welfare is a high priority.
-She has attended safeguarding children training and ensures that this is regularly updated so her knowledge remains up-to-date.
+She has attended safeguarding children training to develop her knowledge to support children's welfare.
 Written policies clearly state the steps to take should she have concerns about the welfare of a child.
 The childminder has clear risk assessments in place for all areas and the equipment, for both inside and outside of the home.
-This reflects that the childminder is highly committed in maintaining children's welfare and safety.
-Risk assessments for each outing are completed; ensuring children's safety is maintained when away from the home.
-The childminder ensures that the premises are secure and children cannot leave them unsupervised.
-Children practise the evacuation procedures on a regular basis.
-This is effective in helping them to develop the knowledge on how to keep safe in an emergency.
+These are reviewed each month and reflect the childminder's commitment in maintaining children's welfare and safety.
+Risk assessments for each outing are completed which ensures that children's safety is maintained when away from the home.
+The childminder ensures that the premises are secure which means that children cannot leave them unsupervised.
+Children practise the evacuation procedures on a regular monthly basis.
+This is effective in helping them to develop the knowledge of how to keep safe in an emergency.